-- Strategy execution: monitoring the impact from, and the embedding of, key elements of the Colleague Strategy, including leadership, talent development, succession and engagement. - Remuneration governance: monitoring how remuneration and performance frameworks (including consequence management) are applied across the Group, particularly ensuring effective connections between risk management and remuneration outcomes.
-Monitoring the implementation of APRA Prudential Standard CPS 511 (Remuneration) and the finalisation of the new Enterprise Agreement, in particular, their impact on NAB's people and remuneration strategies, policies and frameworks. - Executive performance: evaluating individual executive performance in the context of Group performance at least twice each reporting period, and recommending to the Board the fixed remuneration and variable reward outcomes for the Group CEO, Group Executives and certain other senior executives.
-Information on the process for evaluating executive performance is set out in the Remuneration Report. - Group performance and variable reward: considering Group performance for 2023 (with the assistance of other Board committees) and making a Group Performance Indicator (GPI) recommendation to the Board for the Group Variable Reward Plan.
+Committee purpose 2023 areas of focus Relevant information Supports the Board in discharging its responsibilities Strategy execution: monitoring the impact from, and the embedding of, key elements of the Colleague Strategy, including leadership, talent development, succession and engagement.
+Remuneration governance: monitoring how remuneration Must have a minimum of three independent non- executive directors. relating to people and remuneration Has a member who also sits on the Risk & Compliance Committee. strategies, policies and practices of and performance frameworks (including consequence management) are applied across the Group, particularly 2023 Members: the Group.
+The committee undertakes these activities with the objective that they align with and enable the overall Group Strategy and support the Group's purpose, values, strategic objectives and risk appetite (while not rewarding conduct or behaviours that are contrary to these aims). ensuring effective connections between risk management and remuneration outcomes.
+Monitoring the implementation of APRA Prudential Standard CPS 511 (Remuneration) and the finalisation of the new Enterprise Agreement, in particular, their impact on NAB's people and remuneration strategies, policies and frameworks.
+Executive performance: evaluating individual executive performance in the context of Group performance at least twice each reporting period, and recommending to the Board the fixed remuneration and variable reward outcomes for the Group CEO, Group Executives and certain other Anne Loveridge (Committee Chair) Ann Sherry Peeyush Gupta (until February 2023) Kathryn Fagg (from March 2023) The Board Chair, the Group CEO, and the Group Chief Risk Officer (CRO) attended all eligible Committee meetings.
+The Group Executive, People & Culture and the Executive, Internal Audit attended the majority of eligible Committee meetings. • Group performance and variable reward: considering Group performance for 2023 (with the assistance of other Board committees) and making a Group Performance Indicator (GPI) recommendation to the Board for the Group Variable management